drojf/drojf.github.io/games.md

 ## Note about Xbox game pass

 If you haven't played/bought many games, xbox game pass is really good value for money.
 Recently it's been having a $1 for 1 month/3 months deal, and at that price you can't really go wrong.

+One possibly unexpected negative with game pass is that you cannot access the game files (even the save files!).
+That more or less means no modding.
+It also means no backing up your save files manually, but I *think* game pass enforces that every game must have cloud save sync (don't quote me on this).

 (This statement is correct as of 2019-12-28, but things could change.)

 ## Games Being Played Now

 - Opus Magnum (Xbox Game Pass)
-- CrossCode (Xbox Game Pass)
 - Dead Cells (Xbox Game Pass)

 ### Somewhat on hold